telerik/xaml-docs/controls/radrichtextbox/features/spellcheck.md

 ## Adding a Word

 To add a word to a dictionary you can either use the __AddWord()__ method of the __DocumentSpellChecker__ or of the dictionary itself.
 Using the first one you can add a word to multiple dictionaries associated to the same culture.
-This done done by passing the desired culture as parameter to the method.
+This is done by passing the desired culture as a parameter to the method.

->Using the overload of the __AddWord()__ method that takes only the word as argument is equal to using the second overload and passing __CultureInfo.InvariantCulture__ as argument.
+>Using the overload of the __AddWord()__ method that takes only the word as an argument is equal to using the second overload and passing __CultureInfo.InvariantCulture__ as an argument.

 Using the __AddWord()__ method of the dictionary itself will add the word only to the respective dictionary.

-Here is an example.

 #### __[C#] Example 5: Adding a word to a dictionary__